F5Networks/k8s-bigip-ctlr/docs/config_examples/configmap/user-defined-configmap/README.md

         f5type: virtual-server
         as3: "true"
     ```
-* Create and deploy the kuberenetes service discovery labels.
+* Create and deploy the kubernetes service discovery labels.
 CIS can dynamically discover and update load balancing pool members using service discovery.
 CIS maps each pool definition in the AS3 template to a Kubernetes Service resource using a label.
 To create this mapping, add the following labels to your Kubernetes Service.
     ```
     labels:
         app: f5-hello-world-end-to-end-ssl